Thameslink Programme: Tanners Hill fly-down

 To improve capacity on the line between London Bridge and Lewisham, a new stretch of single track has been built alongside the original bi-directional single track between Tanners Hill Junction (near St John's Station) and Lewisham Vale Junction.
 Before the new track was laid, St John's Vale Road Bridge was partially demolished and reconstructed with a concrete pier, as well as a new south span over the new track; the existing embankment along the fly-down was also widened.
 This work was completed in April 2013, and the new track is being used for some services to/from Charing Cross via Lewisham.

 Other infrastructure works

-The OLE (overhead line equipment) system has been extended from Farringdon to City Thameslink and was commissioned in December 2009, Combined with a new crossover in Snow Hill tunnel between the two stations, this allows southbound trains to be turned back should they fail to change from AC overhead line traction current to DC third rail.
+The OHLE (overhead line equipment) system has been extended from Farringdon to City Thameslink and was commissioned in December 2009, Combined with a new crossover in Snow Hill tunnel between the two stations, this allows southbound trains to be turned back should they fail to change from AC overhead line traction current to DC third rail.
 The crossover previously located within City Thameslink station which enabled trains from Smithfield sidings to enter platform 2 was removed as Blackfriars station was rebuilt.

 This also allows trains to change from DC to AC power northbound at City Thameslink – and for access into Smithfield Sidings for northbound trains should AC power be unavailable for any reason.

 Between City Thameslink and Blackfriars, a large electrical substation has been built at Ludgate Cellars.
 This 20 MW substation is the largest on the 750 V DC third-rail network.